Spiking Neural Networks for Continuous Control via End-to-End Model-Based Learning: Introduction

 In contrast to hardware-driven or conversion-based methods, surrogate gradient techniques \citep{neftci2019surrogate, zenke2021remarkable} enable true end-to-end optimization in spiking domains by approximating spike derivatives, bringing deep-learning-style training into SNNs.
 Originally developed for classification, these methods have since been adapted to control, with stabilization strategies such as fluctuation-driven initialization further improving training dynamics \citep{rossbroich2022fluctuation}.
 Applied to reinforcement learning, \citet{tang2021deep} used population coding for MuJoCo tasks, \citet{chen2024noisy} proposed noisy spiking actors to enhance exploration, \citet{park2025designing} extended TD3 to 3D arm control, and \citet{oikonomou2023hybrid} applied deep RL to 6-DoF reaching.
 Beyond arms, \citet{kumar2025dsqn} developed a spiking DQN for mobile robot navigation, \citet{traub2021many} demonstrated recurrent SNNs scaling to many-joint arms, and \citet{zanatta2024exploring} explored PPO-based DRL integration in robotic tasks.
 Together, these works highlight scalability and flexibility, overcoming many limitations of earlier local or conversion approaches.
 However, most efforts focus on policy optimization alone, without predictive modeling components.

-A particularly promising next step is the integration of learned predictive models into the control loop, not only for state estimation, but as generative world models capable of producing synthetic experience for policy learning \citep{ha2018recurrent, hafner2025mastering, huebotter2022learning}.
+A particularly promising next step is the integration of learned predictive models into the control loop, not only for state estimation, but as generative world models capable of producing synthetic experience for policy learning \citep{ha2018recurrent, hafner2025mastering, huebotter2022learning, stockl2024local}.
 This paradigm, already transformative in the ANN-based reinforcement learning community, could help SNN controllers scale to high-dimensional, long-horizon tasks without prohibitively expensive data collection.
 In the SNN domain, several first steps exist: \citet{taniguchi2023world} reviewed predictive coding for cognitive robotics, \citet{agliati2025spiking} provided a formal account of predictive spiking control, and \citet{zhu2024autonomous} applied SNNs to autonomous driving by combining perception and planning.
+Beyond our control setting, recent neuromorphic-motivated work has shown that local prediction learning can support planning in high-dimensional domains \citep{stockl2024local}, that cognitive-map structure combined with neural sampling can enable goal-directed imagination and planning \citep{lin2025neural}, and that similar cognitive-map learners can be applied to mapless navigation under edge constraints \citep{polykretis2024mapless}.
 Most closely aligned with model-based RL, \citet{capone2024towards} proposed dreaming in recurrent SNNs, though their approach remains limited to simpler settings.
 Together, these works suggest that predictive modeling may help scale SNN controllers, but the joint, end-to-end optimization of predictive and control networks in fully spiking architectures for high-DoF continuous arm control remains underexplored—a gap directly addressed by the present work.